CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Build-a-Retrieval-Augmented-Generation-(RAG)-Pipeline.md

 This exercise focused on building a Retrieval-Augmented Generation (RAG) pipeline by indexing knowledge sources and implementing an efficient retrieval system.
 Participants generated AI responses enriched with relevant data and integrated telemetry logging to monitor and optimize system performance.

-In this exercise, you have accomplished the following:
+In this exercise, you have accomplished the following tasks:
 - Task 1: Indexed Knowledge Sources
 - Task 2: Implemented the Retrieval Pipeline
 - Task 3: Generated Responses with Augmented Knowledge